HadrienNU/VolterraBasis/doc/index.rst

 Getting Started
 ------------------

-To run the code, you should first instanciate one of the Pos_gle class
+To run the code, you should first instanciate the Estimator_gle class

-    >>> mymem = Pos_gle(trajs_list, basis)
+    >>> mymem =  Estimator_gle(traj_list, vb.Pos_gle, bf.BSplineFeatures(Nsplines))

-The mandatory arguments are a list of trajectories and a funcionnal basis.
+The mandatory arguments are a list of trajectories, the choice of a model and a funcionnal basis.

 The list of trajectories should be created through the :meth:`VolterraBasis.xframe` method such as